Growing Capacity for Fruitful Ministry

 - Engaging the neighborhood

-Each congregation will send a leadership team, which includes the pastor and at least four key leaders.
+Each congregation will send a leadership team, which includes the pastor and at least three key leaders.
 The leaders may include staff but should include laity.
 Participants must be able to attend all retreat sessions.

 This will be a research based learning experience.
 By surveying members of the congregation in each area, leaders will discover the current reality and be equipped to imagine and implement future possibilities for fruitful ministry.
 Leaders will also engage their community in ways that build understanding of their immediate missional context.
 Participating leadership teams will identify, develop, and implement at least one strategy in each area following the weekend retreat.